jbpauly/glucose-sleep-analysis/src/content/meet_developer.md

 my experience is in time series analysis & industrial equipment/system optimization, and I have an appetite for learning and building new things.

-I'm currently exploring opportunities for my next role!
+I'm currently exploring opportunities for my next role, and looking to help solve tough but impactful problems (like metabolic health)!
-An early stage startup solving tough but impactful problems (like **Levels** & metabolic health!) is where I envision myself in the near future.

 - View my [resume](https://docs.google.com/document/d/1_a9wrZdrGWLrfasOR_PXB7je2db_77WRkrp0p4LvyC8/edit?usp=sharing)
-- Checkout the project on [Github](https://github.com/jbpauly/glucose-sleep-analysis)
+- Checkout this project and other work on [Github](https://github.com/jbpauly/glucose-sleep-analysis)
 - Find me on [Twitter](https://twitter.com/j_b_pauly)
 - [Email me](mailto:joseph.b.pauly@gmail.com) to chat!